YoussefBA10/java-Mad-Lions/README.md

 **Eco-Friendly Account Management 📚🌳**

-This is the desktopn version of the **Ecogardien** project that enables clients to easily create and manage their accounts, while also providing tools to help them make more sustainable choices.
+This is the desktop version of the **Ecogardien** project that enables clients to easily create and manage their accounts, while also providing tools to help them make more sustainable choices.
 Key features include:

 **Account Creation and Management 💻** :  Intuitive sign-up and login process, ability to update personal information and preferences, secure storage of account details.